- College Planning Cohorts

 College Planning Cohorts (TM) Program Overview

-College Planning Cohorts (TM) are designed to compliment the role of high school counselors by assisting students and families with developing 'Strategies' to maximize the K - 12 experience, become competitive applicants for gaining admission into the 'right' colleges, and qualifying for the 'right' scholarships.
-After having developed effective strategies for our older son to gain admission to Amherst College and our younger son to be selected as a 2012 Gates Millennium Scholar, in 2013, my wife and I developed the College Planning Cohort (TM) Model as a means of developing ‘Small Group’ support for high school seniors at our church (Turner Chapel AME Church in Marietta, GA).
+Our College Planning Cohorts (TM) are designed to compliment the role of high school counselors by assisting students and families with developing 'Strategies' to maximize the K - 12 experience, become competitive applicants for gaining admission into the 'right' colleges, and qualifying for the 'right' scholarships.
+After having developed effective strategies for our older son to gain admission to Amherst College and our younger son to be selected as a 2012 Gates Millennium Scholar, in 2013, my wife and I developed the College Planning Cohort (TM) Program as a means of developing ‘Small Group’ support for high school seniors at our church (Turner Chapel AME Church in Marietta, GA).
 Working with a dedicated group of Small Group Coaches, participating students received an extraordinary and highly publicized level of college admission, financial aid, and scholarship offers (Atlanta Journal Constitution, 'Church helps students strike gold on scholarship search' 5/28/2014; Christian Post, 'Georgia Church Helps Student Members Receive $4.3 Million in College Scholarships' 5/29/2014).

 How does a student become a 'High Quality' applicant?